Ozymandias: Breaking Bad’s Most Devastating Episode

 This is the episode where Walt loses everything.

 Ozymandias marks the turning point where Breaking Bad shifts from being about Walt’s descent into criminality to his total disintegration.
-It’s not just a plot escalation—it’s the payoff of years of moral corrosion.
+This is the payoff of years of moral corrosion.
 The show has always played with the tension between Walt’s lies and reality; here, the lies fall away, and the truth is unlivable.

-Every major thread converges in this one hour—family, empire, identity, justice—and it all unravels.
+Every major thread converges in this one hour: family, empire, identity, justice.
+And all the threads unravel.
 The story that began with a man trying to control his fate ends with a man who controls nothing, not even himself.

 III.
 The Meaning of Ozymandias